Workbot triggers for Slack

 # New command trigger (building custom commands)

-This trigger requires you to configure an Enterprise Workbot command.
-When this recipe is started, Workbot will monitor for that command.
-Whenever the command is called, Workbot proceeds to carry out the recipe actions.
+This trigger involves configuring a custom Workbot command.
+When a recipe with this trigger starts, Workbot monitors for the new command.
+When it's called, Workbot proceeds to carry out the recipe actions.

 # New command trigger input fields